-On exhibit from November 12.
+On exhibit now.

 Sofitel New York will open a small photo exhibition with renowned photographer, Stephane Kossmann.
 The exhibit entitled “We Met in Cannes,” showcases black and white photos of celebrities on the red carpet at the Cannes Film Festival.
 “Stephane Kossmann breathes the film festival environment and uses the red carpet like it is his biotope… He creates this own world on the carpet and picks up moments of relaxation, energy and honest personality.”